mwgh/simple-programs/leetcode/README.md

 ## Run

-Only the C++ programs are tested for now.
+Only the C++ programs can be run with the command below.
+The Java programs can be executed individually.

 ```sh
 $ ./test